Can A Dog Protect a Child from Asthma and Eczema?

 It was found that the pregnant mother’s exposure to dogs, meaning at least one dog in the house for a minimum of one hour each day, significantly lowered the risk of the baby developing eczema before the age of two.
 This protective effect decreased when the child reached 10 years of age.

 In a separate study, two types of exposure were examined.
 Researchers found that exposure to the various bacteria and other elements of nature found on dogs offered a degree of protection against asthma.
 However, among children with a current dog allergy, this exposure increased allergic symptoms.
 It should be noted that a protective effect against non-allergen related asthmatic symptoms did still exist.

 The most common dog allergens are a result of the proteins found in the dander, saliva, skin flakes and urine of dogs.
 Additionally, outdoor dogs tend to accumulate pollen, mold spores, or other allergens, which are then brought indoors.
+Mold and/or algae can come from the roof of your house or any other exterior wall.
+It is recommended you clean your roof and exterior of the house every 4-5 years with anti-mold pressure washing technique called soft washing.
+Opal Industries in Gainesville, FL is certified by Soft Wash Systems and can pressure wash your roof and house exterior walls to get rid of algae and mold.
 Allergy testing may be advised to determine the specific source and cause of allergic reactions whether on the skin or in the pulmonary system.

 Symptoms of Asthma

 The primary symptoms of asthma include coughing, wheezing, shortness of breath, chest tightness, pain, or pressure.
 Known as an asthma attack, the onset of symptoms occur when a child’s bronchial tubes and airways constrict due to inflammation or mucous secretions from an environmental trigger.